dkolpakov2/kc-ldap-integration/README-KC.md

 ---
 🧩 2.
 Use a Token Instead of Password with kcadm.sh

-You can authenticate with a Bearer token instead of a username/password combo.
+we can authenticate with a Bearer token instead of a username/password combo.

 ✅ Step 1: Get a token
 TOKEN=$(curl -s -X POST "http://localhost:8080/realms/master/protocol/openid-connect/token" \